doxeylab/learn-genomics-in-linux/task2/README.md

 [de novo assemblers](https://en.wikipedia.org/wiki/De_novo_sequence_assemblers)

 The command below will compute the graph.
 The first parameter is the folder name (you choose) and the second parameter is the value of k.
+So below, we are assembling the genome using a k-mer value of 21.

 ```
 velveth out_21 21 -short -fastq trimmed_mt1.fastq